 In this section, we review the architecture for a dynamically modulated isolator based on a sequence of two standing-wave modulators separated by a passive delay line.
 This so-called tandem phase modulator isolator, as proposed in \cite{doerr_optical_2011}, is shown schematically in Fig. \ref{fig:waveguide_tandem}.
-This device resembles the sketch of the modulated structure shown in Fig. \ref{fig:modulation}(b) where two separate regions of the device are modulated sinusoidally.
-Although such modulation locally satisfies the generalized time-reversal symmetry, the device as a whole does break generalized time-reversal symmetry through a relative phase shift between the modulated regions.
+Although such modulation locally satisfies the generalized time-reversal symmetry, defined in (\ref{eqn:tr_eps}), the device as a whole does break generalized time-reversal symmetry through a relative phase shift between the modulated regions.
 Under a specific configuration that we describe below, this device functions as an asymmetric frequency converter between the forward and backward directions.

 To review the concept of the device, we consider a model system consisting of a single-mode dielectric slab waveguide with relative permittivity, $\varepsilon_r$.
-As shown in Fig. \ref{fig:waveguide_tandem}, optical signals propagate in the fundamental waveguide mode along the $x$-direction.
+As shown in Fig. \ref{fig:waveguide_tandem}, optical signals propagate in the fundamental waveguide mode along the $z$-direction.
 The permittivity of the two modulated waveguide segments have a time-dependence of